Russian Language and Literature Scholarships

 Scholarship Programs

-Scholarship recipients are obligated to work for one of the following Departments after graduation: State, Defense, or Homeland Security.
-Another option for required service is employment in the intelligence community.
-Scholarship recipients are expected to use their knowledge of the language gained from the study-abroad opportunity in their employment with one of these government Departments.
+Scholarship recipients are obligated to work for the Federal Government after graduation instead of making a monetary payment to repay their debts.
+Another option for required service is employment in the national intelligence field.
+Those who received a scholarship and have completeled their study abroad program are expected to use their knowledge of the language in their employment with the government.

 Graduate fellowships are also available under the NSEP.
 Boren Fellowships funds can be used for study abroad, study in the United States, or a combination of both.
 As in the case of the undergraduate scholarship program, Boren Fellows are expected to provide service to the U.S. government after completing their studies.